Skip to main content

 Click the microphone icon to stop the conversation at any time you need to think over what to ask next, review your notes, etc. Click the microphone again to re-activate the conversation and continue when you are ready.

-Examine Your Patient
+Examining Your Patient

 Learn more about the physical examination here.